 Mt.
-Apo Gardens is the Company's sixth memorial park, located in what was originally an 18.1 hectare property in Riverside, Calinan, Davao City.
-This project is essentially completed and has a currently-identified saleable area of 109,430 sq.m., equivalent to 43,772 lawn lots.
+Apo Gardens is the Company's sixth memorial park, named after the tallest mountain in Mindanao, which is highly visible from the site, is located in what was originally an 18.1 hectare property in Riverside, Calinan, Davao City; this project is essentially completed and has a currently-identified saleable area of 109,430 sq.m., equivalent to 43,772 lawn lots.
 An area near the entrance gate alongside the main access road has been reserved for future development.
-Properties adjacent to the park were subsequently acquired (8,539 sq.m. in August 2003 and 8,540 sq.m. in December 2002), with a total area of 17,079 sq.m., increasing the gross area of the project to hectares.
+Properties adjacent to the park were subsequently acquired (8,539 sq.m. in August 2003 and 8,540 sq.m. in December 2002), with a total area of 17,079 sq.m., increasing the gross area of the project to 19.81 hectares.